-The trigeminal nerve has extensive sensory, motor and (para-)sympathetic functions in the orofacial area.
-The nerve splits into three main divisions before it leaves the skull: ophthalmic nerve (V_1) , maxillary nerve (V_2) and mandibular nerve (V_3) .
+The trigeminal nerve splits into three main divisions before it leaves the skull: ophthalmic nerve (V_1) , maxillary nerve (V_2) and mandibular nerve (V_3) .
 The ophthalmic division (V_1) splits into three branches (lacrimal, frontal and nasociliary nerve) which enter the orbit via the superior orbital fissure.
 The maxillary division (V_2) leaves the cranial cavity via the foramen rotundum and reaches the pterygopalatine fossa.
 It innervates the teeth of the upper jaw and part of the nasal mucosa.
 Its dermal branches, the zygomatic nerves and infraorbital nerve, enter via the inferior orbital fissure.
-The infraorbital nerve runs over the floor of the orbit, it passes through the infraorbital foramen to the skin of the lower eyelid, the side of the nose and part of the upper lip (Figure 4).
+The infraorbital nerve runs over the floor of the orbit, it passes through the infraorbital foramen to the skin of the lower eyelid, the side of the nose and part of the upper lip.
+Preganglionary parasympathetic fibers originate from the facial nerve.
+They are conveyed via the greater petrosal nerve.
+The latter branches off at the knee level of the facial nerve (geniculum), located in the petrosal bone and runs over an intracranial sulcus of the same name on the top of the petrosal bone to the foramen lacerum.
+The postganglionic (ortho)sympathetic fibers originate from the superior cervical ganglion.
+They leave the internal carotid plexus as the deep petrosal nerve.
+In the cartilage of the foramen lacerum they join to form the Vidian nerve in the Vidian canal.
+Via this canal it reaches the pterygopalatine fossa and its ganglion.
+Postganglionic nerves leave for the nasal cavity (via the foramen sphenopalatinum), to the palate (via nervus palatinus major and nervus palatini minores through channels of the same name) to the pharynx and also to the orbit.
+They supply the mucosa and glands of the nose, palate and part of the pharynx (Figure 4).

 The mandibular nerve (V_3) runs through the foramen ovale from the middle cranial fossa to the infratemporal fossa.
 Three of its four large branches (buccal nerve, inferior alveolar nerve and auriculotemporal nerve) reach the lower skin of the face and are responsible for the cutaneous innervation of the face but it also carries the smaller motor part (radix motoria) which supplies the muscles of mastication.
 Approximately one centimeter below the foramen ovale, the trunk of the mandibular nerve splits into an anterior and a posterior division.
 Its branches are described in three groups (trunk, anterior and posterior division).
-Branches of the trunk of the mandibular nerve include: the medial pterygoid nerve for the chewing muscle of the same name and meningeal rami.
+Branches of the trunk of the mandibular nerve include: the medial pterygoid nerve for the chewing muscle of the same name, meningeal rami which innervate the meninges that runs through the foramen spinosum together with middle meningeal artery.

 Branches of the anterior division are all motoric except the buccal nerve which appears between the two heads of lateral pterygoid muscle (Figure 5).
+It innervates a postage stamp large area on the inside and outside of the cheek.
 The masseteric nerve runs superior from the lateral pterygoid muscle.
 It passes between the tendon of temporal muscle and the temporomandibular joint (TMJ) and reaches the masseter muscle via the mandibular incisura.
 On the way, it supplies small branches towards the TMJ.
 The deep temporal branches, two or three in number, run over the lateral pterygoid muscle to innervate the temporal muscle.
 The lateral pterygoid nerve innervates the muscle of the same name.